Maharani (2021 TV series): Plot

 This is a fictional story, where Rani Bharti is a homemaker and the wife of Bihar's chief minister Bheema.
 All she cares about is her house and her husband.
 She wants to pack her bags and go back to the village after her husband resigns from the post of Bihar's CM.
 But her life takes a turn when her husband and Bihar's CM is made to announce the name of his successor.
 While his party members look excited to hear who has been appointed, he makes Rani his successor, leaving everyone surprised.

 Season 1

-After being shot, the Bihar CM Bheema Bharti unexpectedly names his wife Rani as his successor.
-An uneducated woman who was content with her simple ways of living and her regular family life has to now deal with government files she could not read, corruption, and caste massacres within the state.
-With the caste arithmetic, traditional satraps, and the emerging voices of dissent, will an illiterate woman, Rani Bharti survive this?
+After being shot, Bihar CM Bheema Bharti unexpectedly names his wife, Rani, as his successor.
+An uneducated woman who was content with her simple ways of life and regular family routine is suddenly thrust into the world of government files she cannot read, corruption, and caste massacres across the state.
+Amid caste arithmetic, traditional satraps, and emerging voices of dissent, can an illiterate women like Rani Bharti survive the turbulent world of politics?